minetest-mods/towercrane/README.md

   If there is not enough free space for the crane mast/arm or the potential construction area of the crane intersects a protected area from another player, the crane will not be build.

-* Right-click the crane switch block to place the hook in front of the crane mast
+* Right-click the crane switch block to switch to fly privs.
+The player will be placed in front of the crane.

-* Enter the hook by right-clicking the hook

-* "Fly" within the working area (height, width) by means of the (default) controls
-  - Move mouse: Look around
-  - W, A, S, D: Move
-  - Space: move up
-  - Shift: move down

-* Leave the hook by right-clicking the hook or right-clicking the crane switch node

 * To remove the crane, destroy the base block.
   **Hint:** The protection area of the crane will also be removed.